By Rohan Pathirage, R&D statistician for the UNESCO Institute for Statistics (UIS)

 On the International Day of Women and Girls in Science, you could be forgiven for asking: just where are all these women and girls?
 They are there if you look but they remain the exception at the very highest echelons in science and research.
 Their rarity may even – on occasion – obscure the critical value of their work.
 From Marie Curie to Rosalind Franklin, women scientists have often been viewed in terms of their relationships to their male counterparts.

-A simple web search on female scientists will yield lists of the ‘15 most amazing women in science today’ or ‘10 living female scientists you should know about’.
+A simple web search on female scientists will yield lists of the ‘17 Famous Female Scientists Who Helped Change the World’ or ‘10 Women in Science and Tech Who Should be Household Names’.
 But search for ‘the most famous male scientists today and the lists talk about the most ‘influential’ scientists, ‘the top 10 greatest scientists’ – with no mention of the word ‘male’.
 It simply isn’t noteworthy.

 It seems that the challenges facing women in science and research often intensify as they progress in their chosen field.
 UIS data show three major gender gaps.
 First, young women are less likely to continue their studies to the doctorate level – even though they are more likely than young men to gain Bachelor’s and Master’s degrees in science and research worldwide.